 10. St Anne and St Agnes

-St Anne and St Agnes at one point were known as ‘St Anne in the Willowes’, presumably when this part of the city had a greener aspect..
-The joint dedication, first recorded in 1467, was to St Anne, the mother of the virgin, and St Agnes, a virgin martyr aged 13 who died around AD 304.
+At one point, St Anne and St Agnes were known as ‘St Anne in the Willows, presumably when this part of the City had a greener aspect… The joint dedication, first recorded in 1467, was to St Anne, the mother of the virgin, and St Agnes, a virgin martyr aged 13 who died around AD 304.
 The vicar was beheaded when he spoke out against the beheading of Charles I in 1649.

-The church was damaged in the Great Fire and was rebuilt by Wren on the old foundations between 1676 and 1687.
-The interior of the church comprises a Greek cross interior with an inner square formed by four Corinthian columns of wood, and is, according to Pevsner “spatially.. fine and rare.”
+The Great Fire damaged the church and was rebuilt by Wren on the old foundations between 1676 and 1687.
+The church’s interior comprises a Greek cross interior with an inner square formed by four Corinthian wood columns.
+It is, according to Pevsner, “spatially.. fine and rare.”

 The church has been used by Lutheran congregations since 1954.